TheR0z0r/simple-event-calendar/README.md

 Event Calendar plugin for Wordpress which uses only native functions of wordpress.

 # Installation
 Just download the repository and drop simple-event-calendar to /wp-content/plugins
+*Note: You may have to rename the folder which comes in the .zip-file and remove the "-main" -part.*

 # Languages
 Plugin currently supports the following languages: